Chart Color Schemes

 AreaSearch analysis indicates Caulfield South maintains employment conditions that align with national benchmarks

-Caulfield South has a highly educated workforce with professional services well represented.
-Its unemployment rate is 3.7%.
+Caulfield South has a highly educated workforce with professional services being well-represented.
+Its unemployment rate was 3.7% in the past year, lower than Greater Melbourne's 4.7%.

 Frequently Asked Questions - Employment